TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-5-gotchas-of-the-bin-file-in-php-cli-applications.md

 And that's it!

-Do you want to know more, Just continue in [the cluster](/clusters/#master-php-cli-apps-with-symfony).
+Do you want to know more?
+See the [PHP CLI APP cluster](/clusters/#master-php-cli-apps-with-symfony).

 <br>